gaggle/gaggle/source/_posts/2016-the-trouble-with-python-packaging.md

   dependencies are stored in folder next to the `package.json` file.
   Let me say that again, **no dependencies are installed to any global folder by default**!

-The result is a very easy-to-learn process because the only command to learn initially is `npm install`.
+Together the result is an easy-to-learn system because the only command to learn initially is `npm install`.
-With that you can explore existing libraries and install dependencies, it's just *fun* to use.
-And because it always installs dependencies to a local folder there's never a sense of “*Oh crap where did all my dependencies just go?
+With that you can install dependencies and explore existing libraries, and because it always installs to a local folder there's never a sense of “*Oh crap where did all my dependencies just go?
 What mess did I just create?*”.
 Just delete the folder and start over.